germanivanov0719/pip3-website/README.md

-# pip3-website
+# Pip3

-Pip3 is a project where you can find reviews of different Python libraries
+Reviews of Python libraries